Founded in 1949 in South Africa, IMS Engineering (IMS), is a leading comminution, separation and sorting technology provider.

 We focus on end-product requirements and provide comprehensive end-to-end solutions specific to their business.

 IMS Engineering provides extensive and reliable process and engineering expertise for every application.
 We also assist in the optimal integration of new products within our customers’ plants.
 In addition, IMS Engineering delivers ongoing process optimisation in an effort to lower the cost of ownership.

 Through applying its philosophy of ‘Machines Matched to Material’, IMS Engineering rapidly grew in the minerals market.
-Our customers continue to benefit from the improved recovery of product and reliable plant operations.
+Our customers continue to benefit from improved recovery of product and reliable plant operations.

 IMS Engineering has built a formidable reputation for excellent after-sales service with dedicated assembly and product support facilities.
 In addition, our team of specialist technicians are available for any on-site requirements on a 24-hour callout basis.